What if money doesn’t really come into it? What if a ‘virtuous’ system could be built from ordinary components connected together in a sensible way?

-- Measure the output of the system.
+- Measure the outputs of the individual drivers using test signals.

 At its simplest, DSP can give extremely accurate versions of conventional crossover filters.
 These do not guarantee to give you the acoustic response you desire, however, because the individual drivers impose their own frequency and phase responses.

 The next step up is to produce filters that cannot be built from conventional analogue means.
 These can, for example, be linear phase, meaning that they do not distort the transient response of the system, and may effectively need to see into the future.
 This is achieved by adding an overall delay or latency into the system.